How the heat affects your Heart

 The breath is of utmost importance in this practice, as this is the natural way for the body to calm down.
 Try chilled, slow Pranayama lying down on the mat, such as Nadi Sodashana, Sitali Pranayam or simple belly breathing.

-Finish off with Yoga Nidra or relaxation with a visualization of calm, freshwater or a river stream, green cool grass and the smells and sounds of rain.
+Finish off with Yoga Nidra or relaxation with a visualisation of calm, freshwater or a river stream, green cool grass and the smells and sounds of rain.

 - Strenuous exercise.
 Less is more and easy is best.
 Observe the breath.
 If the breath is not long and soft, the asana might be too much and it can create heat and tension.